 •A local business that has taken the time to list themselves in the directories is most likely a company that plans to be around for the long haul.

 •These directories like Yelp, Manta or YP.com, can send traffic to your site, and Google favors websites that get referral traffic.
 Especially traffic from high ranking sites like many of the local directories.

 Google loves websites that are set up on the top social media sites because it shows that the business has taken the time and effort to brand itself and Google LOVES brands.
 Also, these social media sites can send traffic to your site, and that again is referral traffic that Google favors.
 A third factor is that when your site is listed on social media, it makes it much easier to be shared with your friends and potential customers.

 Do You Know What You Competition is Doing?

 Knowing what your competition is doing online including which keywords they’re targeting, how much money they are spending and the amount of effort they are taking can be tracked with online tools and can give you a huge advantage in your marketing.
 It’s almost as if you’re a fly on the wall of their marketing meetings or maybe a top-secret spy.
 With your competitors marketing info, you can adjust your strategy and beat them at their own game.

 A site like Semrush.com can give you the insight into your competitors marketing, and you can also see which keywords are sending them their customers.
 Compare the sites of your competitors to your own.
 How do you stack up?

-Optimizing your website may sound complicated, but there are a few simple steps you can take to get you 90% of the way.
+Optimizing your website may sound complicated, from starting with the Web Design to the SEO managing,but there are a few simple steps you can take to get you 90% of the way.